Free: Healthy 5-Ingredient Meals EbookGet It Now

 This video shows how to make chicken bacon ranch casserole with spinach.
 You can see the version with broccoli on the recipe card below.

-The whole family will love cheesy chicken bacon ranch casserole recipe!
-This quick and easy low carb chicken casserole has just 7 common ingredients, 5 minutes prep, and 2 ways to make it.
+The whole family will love cheesy chicken bacon ranch casserole!
+This fast, easy low carb chicken casserole needs just 7 common ingredients.

 Main Ingredients for Chicken Bacon Ranch Casserole

 Version 1 with Broccoli